 - 11. You can now lock the spool of wire in place by reinstalling the spool holder retainer nut (anti-clockwise to tighten). - 12.
 With the wire spool installed, begin feeding the wire into the inlet wire guide.
 Maintain positive control of the wire at all times as it is coiled under tension.
-Ensure the Upper Roller Assembly is in the upright position.
+Ensure the upper roller assembly is in the upright position.

-- 13. Slide the wire across the top of the drive roller and feed it into and just past the guide tube.
+- 13. Slide the wire across the top of the drive rollers and feed it into and just past the guide tube.
 You can now lock the upper drive roller assembly down. - 14.
-With the tensioner knob locked in place twist the tensioner knob to give the wire a medium amount of tension.
+With the tensioner knob locked in place, twist the tensioner knob to give the wire a medium amount of tension.
 This may need to be adjusted later.

-- 15. Prepare the torch for having wire fed through by removing the gas nozzle and unscrewing the wire tip. - 16.
-Connect the plug into a power point, then switch the machine ON.
+- 15. Connect the plug into a power point, then switch the machine ON. - 16.
+Prepare the torch for having wire fed through by removing the gas nozzle and unscrewing the wire tip.